-GCC’s Pueblo Plant earned the U.S. Environmental Protection Agency’s (EPA) 2022 ENERGY STAR® certification for superior energy efficiency.
-This is the fifth consecutive year the Pueblo Plant won the prestigious certification.
-GCC’s Pueblo Plant was the only cement plant in Colorado to qualify and one of only 10 cement plants in the country to do so.
+GCC Pueblo Plant earns the U.S. Environmental Protection Agency’s (EPA) 2022 ENERGY STAR® certification for superior energy efficiency.
+This is the fifth consecutive year the Pueblo Plant wins the prestigious certification.
+Also, GCC’s Pueblo Plant is the only cement plant in Colorado to qualify.
+An achievement, only 10 cement plants in the country to do so.

 “Improving the energy efficiency of our nation’s buildings is critical to protecting the environment,” said Cindy Jacobs, Chief of the ENERGY STAR Commercial and Industrial Branch.
 “From the boiler room to the board room, organizations are leading the way by making their operations more efficient and earning EPA’s ENERGY STAR certification.”

 ENERGY STAR was introduced by the Environmental Protection Agency in 1992 as a voluntary, market-based partnership to reduce greenhouse gas emissions through energy efficiency.
 To date, tens of thousands of buildings and plants across all fifty states have earned the ENERGY STAR.

 For more information about ENERGY STAR Certification for Industrial Facilities: energystar.gov/plants

 GCC is a leading supplier and producer of cement, concrete, aggregates and construction‐related services.
 They serve the United States and Latin America, as well as Canada.
 Annual cement production capacity is 5.8 million metric tons.
 The company employs approximately 3,000 people in the U.S. and in the state of Chihuahua, Mexico.
 Found in 1941, the Company’s shares appear on the Mexican Stock Exchange under the ticker symbol GCC.